umich-michr/TypeIO/README.md

 ### Initialization

 In order to initialize TypeIO, provide `input[type="text"]` and an optional `results container` block element (e.g. div.)
-In the example below, the typeIO plugin is initialized uzing an input field with an id=exampleInput and a results container with id=divResults
+In the example below, the typeIO plugin is initialized using an input field with an id=exampleInput and a results container with id=divResults

 Markup